Volunteer in Costa Rica

 The course fee is US$880 and is paid directly to IVHQ’s local team to cover all aspects of the course and accreditation.
 This course fee is in addition to the IVHQ Registration Fee and the Program Fee which volunteers pay to cover the volunteer section of the course requirements.
 Volunteers can join the Spanish Service Learning Course any time of year and it requires a minimum duration of 4 weeks.
 Attendance for the whole duration is mandatory.

-Orientation is taken by our Costa Rica team at their offices in San Jose.
+Orientation is provided by our Costa Rica team at their offices in San Jose for volunteers on all projects, including those who will be based outside of San Jose for their volunteering - it is required for all volunteers to attend.
 Orientation begins on Monday morning and covers everything you need to know for your volunteer program in Costa Rica – Introduction to Costa Rica, Costa Rican Customs, Language Training Details, Rules and Expectations, Safety, Travel Opportunities in Costa Rica, Introduction to your Project and Placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.

 First Day: On your first day of volunteering, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.